asbinthapa99/burger-shop/README.md

 └── README.md # This file you’re reading now

+---

-🛠️ Tech Stack
+### Tech Stack
-HTML5 to build a clean and well-structured webpage

-CSS3 with Flexbox and Grid for flexible layouts, plus smooth transitions to make things feel alive

-JavaScript to bring the page to life with interactive features

-jQuery to easily handle animations and make working with the page elements simple
+- HTML5 for structure
+- CSS3 (Flexbox, Grid, Transitions) for styling and layouts
+- JavaScript for interactivity
+- jQuery for smooth animations and DOM magic

-Google Fonts to give the text a fresh, modern look
+- Google Fonts for a clean, modern look

-SVG Icons so graphics stay sharp and clear no matter the screen size
+- SVG Icons for crisp and scalable graphics